Maui businesses are begging tourists to return after wildfires

 "The west side is devastated and Lahaina is closed off, but Maui is still open, and the No. 1 way to support Maui during the crisis is to come back.
 We need returning visitors and their smiling faces," Cantellops told CBS MoneyWatch.

-Cantellops estimates that in the past week alone, his two businesses — Maui Dreams Dive Company and Island Style Diving — have lost $35,000 to $38,000, respectively, in revenue from canceled bookings.
+Cantellops estimates that in the past week alone, his two businesses — Maui Dreams Dive Company and Island Style Diving — have collectively lost between $35,000 to $38,000 in revenue from canceled bookings.
 They are both based in Kihei, which is on Maui's southwest shore roughly 20 miles from Lahaina.

 "That's real revenue and those are real wages, and I am just one company.
 Imagine multiplying that by 100," he said.
 "We are very reliant on tourism and returning visitors, and taking that source of revenue away because of some tragedy that happened elsewhere is irresponsible."